 Transportation planning and design at all levels requires understanding of actual conditions.
 This involves determination of motor vehicle, bicyclist and pedestrian numbers.
 This data dealing with the characteristics of vehicle or people movement is obtained by undertaking traffic counts.

-How will we collect the counts?
+How do we collect the counts?

-Will the counts collected by volunteers be valid?
+Are the counts collected by volunteers valid?